2020-2021Go to Department Page

 Retail Management Program

-The Certificate of Achievement (pending approval for Fall 2018) is available to anyone wanting to advance or begin a career in retail and can be completed in as little as one year.
+The Certificate of Achievement is available to anyone wanting to advance or begin a career in retail and can be completed in as little as one year.
 Classes are offered online to accommodate working professionals.

 Retail Store Operations & Management Occupations